-For a balanced, nutritious diet, most plant-eating birds eat a wide range of different plant parts, including tree buds, new leaves and grass shoots, bits of bark, flowers, lichens, moss, nuts, fruit, seeds, sap and more.
+In the broadest sense, herbivorous birds eat plants, but there's much more to it than that.
+For a balanced, nutritious diet, most plant-eating birds eat a wide range of different plant parts, including tree buds, new leaves, and grass shoots, bits of bark, flowers, lichens, moss, nuts, fruit, seeds, sap, and more.
 Many birds that rely on plants for much of their diet will shift their eating patterns to consume plants or plant parts that are most widely available at different times of the year.
-For example, herbivorous birds may eat more buds and blossoms in spring, but shift to nectar or leaves in summer, fruit and nuts in the fall and seeds throughout the winter.
+For example, herbivorous birds may eat more buds and blossoms in spring, but shift to nectar or leaves in summer, fruit and nuts in the fall, and seeds throughout the winter.

 There are several more specific herbivorous diets that describe dietary preferences that focus on just one part of a plant, including:

-- Frugivorous – Fruit-Eating (apples, cherries, berries, bananas, citrus, etc.)
+- Frugivorous: Fruit-Eating (apples, cherries, berries, bananas, citrus, etc.)

-- Granivorous – Seed or grain-eating (wildflower seeds, birdseed, wheat, rice, etc.)
+- Granivorous: Seed or grain-eating (wildflower seeds, birdseed, wheat, rice, etc.)

-- Muscivorous – Sap-eating (sipping sap from trees)
+- Muscivorous: Sap-eating (sipping sap from trees)

-- Nectivorous – Nectar-eating (sipping nectar from flowers)
+- Nectivorous: Nectar-eating (sipping nectar from flowers)

-- Palynivorous – Pollen-eating (from wildflowers or flowerbeds)
+- Palynivorous: Pollen-eating (from wildflowers or flowerbeds)

 While a herbivorous diet should be mainly plants, many plant-eating birds do occasionally eat other things.
-In particular, many herbivorous birds add a greater proportion of insects or other protein to their diet during the nesting season in order for their young to receive appropriate nutrition for healthy growth.
-As they mature, however, the young birds transition to a plant-based diet, and the adults return to their preferred plant treats.
+In particular, many herbivorous birds add a greater proportion of insects or other protein to their diet during the nesting season in order for their chicks to receive appropriate nutrition for healthy growth.
+As they mature, however, the young birds transition to a plant-based diet, and the adults return to their preferred plant foods.

-Few birds are strict, consistent herbivores, but those that have largely herbivorous diets include the nene, snow goose and other large waterfowl.
+Few birds are strict, consistent herbivores, but those that have largely herbivorous diets include the nene, snow goose, and other large waterfowl.
 The greater sage-grouse and other types of sage-grouse and related species are herbivores, as well as many parrots.
 The hoatzin is a tropical herbivore, and many smaller goldfinches are also largely plant-eating.

 It is important to note that not every bird species that appears to be grazing or nibbling on plants may actually be herbivorous.
-Many birds, such as ibises, shorebirds and wading birds will peck at the ground in search of worms and insects.
+Many birds, such as ibises, shorebirds, and wading birds will peck at the ground in search of worms and insects.
 Similarly, arboreal birds may seem to be nibbling at leaves or bark when they are actually foraging for insects.

 Backyard Bird Feeding